HyagoOliveira/InputSystem/README.md

 If your project uses another Localization System, use this same [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component as a base to create your own implementation between your Localization provider and this package [SpriteText](/Runtime/SpriteTexts/SpriteText.cs).

-## Processors
+## Truncate Stick Processor

-This package contains some useful processors you can use to improve how inputs are processed:

-* **StickDeadzoneClampedProcessor**: clamps a Stick input axis between a minimum and maximum value.
-Unity has a similar processor (StickDeadzone) but this one does not clamp the vector.
-* **TruncateStickProcessor**: truncates an input axis using an absolute value.
+This processor truncates an input axis using an absolute value.

 ## InputActionPopup Property